kunhwiko/concepts/cloud/aws/A-Basics.md

-### AWS Accounts
+### Overview
 ---
-##### AWS Accounts
+##### Accounts
 ```
 An AWS account is required to be able to control AWS resources.
-An email address, password, AWS account name, phone
+An email address, password, account name, phone number,
-number, and credit card information are required to create an AWS account.
-AWS billing is done per account.
+and credit card information are required to create an account.
+Billing is done per account.
 ```

 ##### Root User